RachWalm/spelling-game/README.md

 #### Uppercase turned to lowercase

 Users also might use upper case letters when typing.
 But the key pair of word was in lower case.
-So to solve this problem and make it look nicer and easier to read, the letters were going to be fed in as lower case irrespective of which case they were originally in.
+So to solve this problem and make it look nicer and easier to read (and compliant with good educational practice), the letters were going to be fed in as lower case irrespective of which case they were originally in.

 This was easily done with function *lowerCase*: